 Head to a Wine Tasting

 If you’re looking for a third date idea that will leave you both in high spirits, then going to a wine tasting is a terrific option.
-And whether you prefer Pinot Noir, Cabernet Sauvignon or are more of a Merlot fan, going to a wine tasting is an opportunity to learn about the hard work involved to get that wine into your glass, and if you're out at a vineyard, a chance to spend a low-key afternoon outside.
-And, maybe you'll even learn what wine to order on lucky date number four!
+And whether you prefer Pinot Noir, Cabernet Sauvignon or are more of a Merlot fan, going to a wine tasting is an opportunity to learn about the hard work involved to get that wine into your glass—and if you're out at a vineyard, a chance to spend a low-key afternoon outside.
+Maybe you'll even learn what wine to order on lucky date number four!

 Visit a Theme Park